 In the execution context of the login, a registration with the desired external identity provider must be established or created.

-The following documentation relates exclusively to the last item on this list.
+The following documentation covers only the last point in this list.

-The view Authentication (see Base settings) provides a separate tab with settings for SSO (Single Sign-On).
+The Authentication view (see Base settings) provides a dedicated tab for SSO (Single Sign-On) settings.

-If ownership restrictions must be taken into account for Role of session (see Roles), only 'SSO System Preferences' (SSOSystemPreferences) that are owned by Company of session or for which Company authorizations apply.
+If ownership restrictions apply to the Role of session (see Roles), only "SSO System Preferences" (SSOSystemPreferences) owned by the Company of session or covered by Company authorizations appear in the list.

-Additional permissions for listed 'SSO System Preferences' (SSOSystemPreferences) — e.g., 'Change', 'Create', 'Delete', etc. — must be granted to the Role of session and be applicable to the respective instance based on ownership and, if applicable, Company authorizations in order for the associated ribbon buttons to be visible or appear active depending on the selection in the list.
+Further permissions for listed "SSO System Preferences" (SSOSystemPreferences)—e.g., "Change", "Create", "Delete", etc.—must be granted to the Role of session and applicable for the respective instance based on ownership and, if applicable, Company authorizations, for the associated ribbon buttons to be visible or active depending on the selection in the list.

-With sufficient permissions for a list entry identified by single selection or double-click, the associated configuration details can be accessed in a separate view.
-This is an input form (see Input forms), which is also referred to below as the detail view.
+With sufficient permissions for a list entry selected by single click or double-click, the associated configuration details can be accessed in a separate view.
+This view is a data input form (see Input forms), also referred to below as the detail view.

 Configuration

-In fact, all SSO Providers offer largely the same features, as can be seen in the following table.
-The few specific features are shaded gray in the table.
+In practice, largely the same properties are offered for all SSO providers, as shown in the following table.
+The few provider-specific properties are shaded gray in the table.

 Subject | Name | Data field | Data type | Description |